TaraRhoseyn/cardiff_swim_centre_site/README.md

 | Information on Pricing page about training classes |   Find Pricing page from the navigation bar OR footer    | To find information about three training classes that improve fitness | Works as expected |

 [Screenshot to support user story](https://github.com/TaraRhoseyn/CardiffSwimCentreMS1/blob/main/docs/testing/user-story-3-9-15.png)

+## Bugs found and resolved during development

+- **Bug**: On mobile view all pages had a blank bar of white space to the right of the screen that would trigger a horizontal scrollbar.
+- **Fix**: I discovered this is a common bug with Bootstrap rows.
+To fix this I set a CSS rule for the root element that the 'overflow-x' be 'hidden'.
+- **Bug**: The about page's bottom row cards would overlap with the footer at a certain screen width.
+- **Fix**: Lowered the min-width of the media query to include this screen width and increased the bottom-margin of the cards within this query.
+- **Bug**: List items being pushed onto the next line was causing inconsistencies across card heights.
+- **Fix**: Removed bottom padding on the font awesome tick icon.
+- **Bug**: Buttons were not passing WAVE accessability standards due to colour contrast failures.
+- **Fix**: Set the colour property of all anchor elements to black.
+- **Bug**: The about page's row of three cards would overlap into each other on tablet view.
+- **Fix**: Eeplaced the col-md-4 class with col-md-6 and col-lg-4 classes, and put them into one row over two.
+- **Bug**: Page loading speed was slow.
+I could not get the performance metric in Google lighthouse above 74% for all pages.
+- **Fix**: Optimised the PNG images by making the file sizes smaller, then converted all PNGs to WEBP.
+- **Bug**: Modal button not opening the modal.
+- **Fix**: Added 'bs' classes to 'data-bs-toggle' and 'data-bs-target'.
+Realised mistake by re-reading Bootstrap [documentation](https://getbootstrap.com/docs/5.0/components/modal/) more closely.
+- **Bug**: Footer list items which contained social media icons were classed as empty list items by WAVE accessability tool.
+- **Fix**: Added aria-hidden attribute with the value of 'true' to the iframe element within the list item, and added a class of 'sr-only' to the span containing the text version of the icon.
+- **Bug**: Submit and reset buttons on modal were classes as empty by WAVE accessability tool.
+- **Fix**: Added values of 'submit' and 'reset' to prospective buttons.
+- **Bug**: All headings produced contrast errors by WAVE accessability tool.
+- **Fix**: Added linear-background to background-image of heading divs.
+- **Bug**: Form on contact page was not submitting properly.
+- **Fix**: The IDs were incorrectly typed (duplicate IDs to modal form and incorrect on corresponding labels).
+I realised the mistake due to HTML validation errors and changed accordingly.

 ## Deployment